 The Prince of Spice cut his TV teeth on Flavours of India in 1993/4 and was co-presenter with Sanjeev Bhaskar on Delhi Belly in 2001 for UKTV.
 The much talked-about series is still being repeated on air to this day and has lost none of its popularity.

-In 2002 Channel 4 featured him in A Place in France which ran for three series.
+In 2002 Reza was an inegral character in the brilliant A Place in France in Channel 4.
+So successful, it ran for three series.
 His relationship with UKTV resumed with Coconut Coast in 2003 and was followed by United States of Reza in 2004.

 Impressively he has a wealth of experience on the food festival circuit.
 He appears regularly at The Good Food and Wine Shows Durban, Cape Town, Jo’burg and Kuwait Food Festival.
 He also demonstrates dishes at the The Taste of Dubai, the Taste of Abu Dhabi, Leicester Food Festival, Russia Food Festival as well as BBC Good Food Shows.

-He often joins ranks with his great friend Phil Vickery and they open the Padstow Christmas Food Festival wowing the crowds every year.
+Highly respected by his peers Reza often joins his great friend Phil Vickery to open the Padstow Christmas Food Festival wowing the crowds every year.

-Reza is also a fine raconteur and he peppers his wonderful TV travel anecdotes with historical stories.
+A fine raconteur Reza peppers his wonderful TV travel anecdotes with historical stories.
 Reza delivers hugely popular lectures on board Cunard and P&O cruise liners.
 He is the author of Reza’s Indian Spice and Rice, Spice and all Things Nice